jace-ys/hackjunction2019/README.md

    - Compare the URL against a list of known “good/popular” sites
    - Check if the URL is an internationalized domain name (https://en.wikipedia.org/wiki/IDN_homograph_attack)
    - Check if the URL has many or too long subdomains (https://securityblog.switch.ch/2017/11/14/subdomain-hijacking/)
-   - Check if the top-level domain of the URL matches the list of all valid top-level domains is maintained by the IANA (https://www.icann.org/resources/pages/tlds-2012-02-25-en)
+   - Check if the top-level domain of the URL matches the list of all valid top-level domains is maintained by the Internet Assigned Numbers Authority (IANA)(IANA) (https://www.icann.org/resources/pages/tlds-2012-02-25-en)

 3. Content Analysing Backend